Applications for the funded opportunities are now open. The full list of projects can be found below:

-No. You will start the PhD on day 1.
+No. You will start the PhD on day one.
 The training will be integral to the PhD and tailored based on both your specific previous experience and the requirements associated with the specific PhD topic.

 How long does the PhD last?

 University regulations dictate that you must submit within four years of starting.
 Most students submit at some point after the end of their third year and that is the anticipation for students in the CDT.